dodoni/dodoni.github.io/BasicMathLibrary.md

                      out roots[0], out roots[1], out roots[2], out roots[3]);
 ```

- **MultiDimOptimizer, OneDimOptimizer**
+ **OneDimOptimizer**
-Provides the infrastructure for optimization for 1- and multi-dimensional problems, but no specific implementations for it.
+Provides the infrastructure for 1-dimensional optimization problems, but no specific implementations for it.

 ``` csharp
 var opt = new BrentOptimizer(); // from Dodoni.CommonMathLibrary